g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 ```bash
 ./bin/pgm [path/to/obj] [nTriangleStrips]
 ```
 The `nTriangleStrips` defines the size of the region arround the hole you want to consider for the inpainting task.
-Specifically,

 You can test the example obj mesh (which will produce the same `ply` file as the one in the `example` folder) by typing :
 ```bash